1974–75 Australian region cyclone season: Tropical Cyclone Marcia

 The first named storm of the season developed as a small depression out over the open waters of the southern Indian Ocean.
 Over the following three days, the system gradually developed into a tropical cyclone as it tracked towards the southeast.
 On 18 October, a ship named Alkuwait encountered the storm and reported winds near hurricane-force; however, the satellite presentation of the system was not supportive of these winds.
 Later named Marcia, the storm is estimated to have attained peak winds around 85 km/h on 20 October.
 Around this time Marcia also attained a barometric pressure of 989 mbar (hPa; 29.2 inHg).
 The following day, as the storm was situated 320 km west-southwest of the Cocos Islands, the outer bands of Marcia brought unsettled weather to the islands.
 On 22 October, the storm slowed and began tracking towards the west.
 A weakened system, the remnants of Marcia crossed 90°E into the South-West Indian Ocean basin.

 Tropical Cyclone Norah

 Cyclone Norah existed over the eastern Indian Ocean from October 28 to November 4.

 Tropical Cyclone Penny

 Cyclone Penny also existed over the eastern Indian Ocean from November 6 to November 16.

 Severe Tropical Cyclone Selma

-Cyclone Selma was predicted to impact Darwin, but instead, the system turned westward out to sea and eventually dissipated over open water.
+Cyclone Selma was predicted to impact Darwin, but instead, the system turned westward out to sea and eventually dissipated over open water near Christmas Island.